-I literally remember one of these coaches bragging that her hobby was working, that she only has time for one friend because she’s “so focused on her business” and that if you’re not as focused as she was that something was wrong with you.
+I literally remember one of these coaches bragging that her hobby was working.
+She told us that she only had time for one friend because she’s “so focused on her business”.
+She taught that if you’re not as focused as she was that something was wrong with you.

 “You need to quit your job and work more on your business” I was told.

 My coach was urging me to work more and would brag to her group about how much I would get done.
 What a “superstar” I was.
 I would find out years later that she would actually guilt her other clients because “Look how much Ashlee gets done”.

 I had bought into it.
 For over a year I worked myself stupid trying to reach that shiny trophy of “success” that I was being sold where “finally I’d be happy and able to relax”.